andyhighnumber/Attiny-Arduino-Games/README.md

 ## ATtiny Tetris Gold

 This code is designed to run on (very simple and cheap to build) custom hardware and you should find a schematic for the circuit in the folder ATtiny-Tetris-Gold.
-Because the voltages of the switches are important, it's good to insulate the back of the board from fingers if you can (I use hot melt glue but other methods would work - ideally put it in a case!)
+Because the voltages of the switches are important, it's good to insulate the back of the board from fingers if you can.

 Designed originally for the Attiny85 and optimised for the *#AttinyArcade* platform.
 The source code is less than 8KB and the sketch should run happily with less than 300 bytes of RAM.
 You can find out more about this platform from http://webboggles.com, buy kits to make it (or get instructions / schematics).
 This sketch includes some code from the #AttinyArcade games on that site, including interrupt code.